synacktiv/objc-helper/README.md

 Objective-C helper
 ==================

+**This plugin has currently only been tested on IDA 8.4**.

 # Presentation

 This IDA plugin helps you reverse-engineer Objective-C code.
 The main feature is a decompiler hook cleaning up the pseudocode output, mainly removing superfluous Objective-C runtime calls related to ARC (Automatic Reference Couting) automatically added by the compiler.

+Feel free to ask for features if you think they are filling a common use-case.

+This is not a final version, more features will be added in the future.
+Stay tuned!

 # Decompiler output cleanup